metis-data/metis-book/docs/Monitoring/the_metis_agent/prerequisites_pg.md

 # Prerequisites - PostgreSQL

+For effective monitoring, it`s recommended to grant the Metis agent specific permissions by creating a dedicated user.
+This ensures the agent operates with the minimum privileges required for its tasks, enhancing both security and performance.

 ## Create a new user

 Create a new DB user called `metis`.
 This user will be used by the MMC Agent.